Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Ok, so I did more problems today.
 I think I did one or two stack problems and a couple of linked list prooblems.
 Got a medium first try for linked list.
 It was the add two numbers II problem (445).

 I think I am getting pretty good at this.
 Also I am going to see how long I can fast for.

+## Day 41: 11/2/25: Doing Sliding Window Now
+I have done sliding window before but I am folloing the neet roadmap so now it's sliding window time.
+Just did the buy/sell stock problem and got it first try but that is easy.